Airline Contrail Index

 KLM is working with software company Satavia and others to adjust flight paths to avoid making condensation trails.

-LUFTHANSA has long collaborated with the German Aerospace Center, DLR, and others on condensation trails research and trials.
+LUFTHANSA has long collaborated with the German Aerospace Center, DLR, and others on condensation trail research and trials.
+Lufthansa is also part of the German 100 Flights program.

 SWISS AIR participates in the big Ciconia project involving contrails mitigation test flights, and more.